lintsao/UCSD-ECE-276A-Project-2-Particle-Filter-SLAM/README.md

   pip3 install -r requirements.txt
   ```

-4. You're ready to use the motion planning project!
+4. You're ready to use the particle filter slam project!

 ## Usage